Section 3311.054 | Membership of governing board of joint service center.

 (2) Divide the educational service center into a number of subdistricts equal to the number of governing board members designated under division (B)(1) of this section and number the subdistricts.
 Each subdistrict shall be as nearly equal in population as possible and shall be composed of adjacent and compact territory.
 To the extent possible, each subdistrict shall be composed only of territory located in one county.
 In addition, the subdistricts shall be bounded as far as possible by corporation lines, streets, alleys, avenues, public grounds, canals, watercourses, ward boundaries, voting precinct boundaries, or school district boundaries.

-If the new governing board fails to divide the territory of the educational service center in accordance with this division, the superintendent of public instruction shall establish the subdistricts within thirty days.
+If the new governing board fails to divide the territory of the educational service center in accordance with this division, the director of education and workforce shall establish the subdistricts within thirty days.

 (C) At the next regular municipal election following the deadline for creation of the subdistricts of an educational service center under division (B) of this section, an entire new governing board shall be elected.
 All members of such governing board shall be elected from those subdistricts.